JRJurman/new-group-nav/README.md

 2. Open the extensions management page for your browser, most likely [chrome://extensions/](chrome://extensions/).

-3. Select `Load unpacked`, and select the `dist` folder.
+3. Select `Load unpacked`, and select the `new-tab-group-notes-extension` folder.
 It should now appear in your extensions with the appropriate icon and description.
 You may have to temporarily enable `Developer Mode` to do this.

 ## Development instructions